jgerstmayr/EXUDYN/docs/RST/trackerlog.rst

 Open issues
 ***********

+ * **open issue 1536:** mutable arguments
+    - description:  check and fix Python functions with mutable arguments such as [] or , with potential risk of changing internally in function, leading to unexpected behavior in second call
+    - date raised: 2023-04-27

- * **open issue 1516:** solver failed function
+ * **open issue 1529:** solver
-    - description:  add function to check if solver failed, using stored solver structure as input; return True/False and string (optionally error code) describing failure
+    - description:  solver functions GetSystemJacobian() and GetSystemMassMatrix() need to be extended with arg sparseTriplets=False; if True, it will return CSR sparse triplets, useful for large matrices, e.g. in eigenvalue computation in linearized system
-    - date raised: 2023-04-19
+    - date raised: 2023-04-26

  * :textred:`open issue 1512:` return value policy
     - description:  check return value policy of GeneralContact (as example for further decisions); see if reference in ALL access functions makes no problems if object is deleted on Python side